wangjinlong9788/Heisenberg-model-in-two-dimensions-using-Monte-Carlo-method/README.md

-# Ising model using Monte Carlo method of Metropolis–Hastings algorithm
+# Heisenberg model in two dimensions using Monte Carlo method of Metropolis–Hastings algorithm